bmmlab/emds/README.md

 # Experimental Methods in Decision Studies
-This repository provides codes and other materials for the subject Experimental Methods in Decision Sciences at the University of Melbourne.
+This repository provides code and other materials for the subject Experimental Methods in Decision Sciences at the University of Melbourne.

 ### Getting started
 Please install the following software applications and packages before the first class: